 Depending on the formula you use, the methods for making your baby a bottle can be quite different.
 Here are the basic instructions for making a bottle with powdered, liquid concentrate, and ready-to-feed formulas.

-For all types, follow these instructions for preparing your bottle for the formula.
+For all types, follow these instructions first before preparing your bottle for the formula.

 - Sterilize bottles, nipples, and caps before using for the first time.
-There are many ways to sterilize baby bottles— from boiling water to electric bottle sterilizers.
+There are many ways to sterilize baby bottles— from boiling water to using an electric bottle sterilizer.
 Find the method that works best for you.

-- Clean and disinfect the surface you’re working on and wash your hands well with soap and water for at least 20 seconds.
+- Clean and disinfect the surface you’re working on.

-- Make sure you read the instructions on the can because some instructions vary.
+- Make sure you read the instructions on the container, as each brand can have varied instructions.

 - For powdered formula and liquid concentrate: If there is any safety concern about your water, boil water for one minute, then let it cool for 5 to 30 minutes.
 Water can be filtered tap or bottled water.
 It must be potable (safe, drinkable water).
 If you’re not sure, check with your local health department.

-- Measure the desired amount of cooled water into the bottle and add powder to the water.
+- Measure the desired amount of cooled water into the bottle first and add powder to the water second.
 Always add the water first to ensure the correct amount is used.
-The typical ratio is one level (not packed) scoop of powder for every 2 oz. water.
-Use the original scoop that comes with the can and follow the directions.
+The typical ratio for U.S. formulas is one level, unpacked scoop of powder for every 2 ounces of water.
+Only use the original scoop that comes with the can and follow the directions on the container.

 This infant formula comes as a concentrated liquid, meaning it’s typically double the strength of what your baby should drink.
 You must dilute this formula with water.

 Since all you have to do is pour the formula and water into a bottle, it’s a bit easier, neater, and more convenient than powder.
-But, it’s also more expensive as it’s partially ready to serve.
+But, it also tends to be more expensive.
+To prepare:

 - Shake the bottle of concentrated formula well.

-- Pour the proper amount of formula needed into the bottle.
-Typically, equal parts water and formula are used, but be sure to read the directions.
-For example, if making a 4 oz bottle, usually you will add 2 oz of the concentrate to 2 oz of water.
+- Pour the proper amount of formula into the bottle– typically you’ll use equal parts water and formula but be sure to read the directions.
+For example, if making a 4 oz bottle, usually you will add 2 oz of the formula concentrate to 2 oz of water.

 - Attach the nipple and cap to the bottle and shake well.

 Ready-to-feed infant formula is the easiest option as there’s no mixing and no measuring of parts needed.
-This product is available in various sizes, from 2-3 oz bottles to 6-8 oz cans and even 32 oz containers.
-The ready-to-feed formula is often the most expensive since it’s ready to serve.
+This product is available in various sizes, from 2-3 oz bottles to 6-8 oz cans or tetra-paks and even 32 oz containers.
+Ready-to-feed formula is often the most expensive since it’s ready to serve.

 Since there is no mixing required, the steps to prepare it are simple: